 - Refrigerate or freeze while melting the chocolate.

 - Remove pan from refrigerator and spread the chocolate topping evenly over the base.
+Sprinkle lightly with flaky sea salt.
 Return to the fridge to set, but score the chocolate before it has completely set to prevent cracking the chocolate when you slice the squares.
 If you forget this step, try warming a knife in hot water before slicing.
-Sprinkle with flaky sea salt if desired.